mwouts/itables/docs/widget.md

 e.g. structured headers are not available, you can't pass JavaScript callback, etc.

-The good news is that if you only want to _display_ the table, you do not need the `ITables` widget.
+The good news is that if you only want to _display_ the table, you do not need the `ITable` widget.
 Below is an example in which we use `show` to display a different table depending on the value of a drop-down component:

 ```python